Skip to main content

 The table below covers the major private IVF providers in Sydney and NSW.
 Prices reflect a standard IVF cycle fee (not including medications, anaesthetist, or monitoring) and estimated total out-of-pocket after Medicare rebates.

 Sydney IVF prices range from $4,500 (Adora) to $9,500 (Genea) per cycle before extras.
 After adding medications, monitoring, and anaesthetist, the total out-of-pocket ranges from $2,500 to $8,800.
-The gap between cheapest and most expensive is over $6,000 per cycle.
+The gap between lower-cost and most expensive is over $6,000 per cycle.

-Cheapest IVF options in NSW
+Lower-cost IVF options in NSW

 1. Adora Fertility — from $2,500 OOP

 Adora operates a streamlined, lower-cost model.
 Their Sydney locations in Kogarah and Parramatta offer cycle fees starting from $4,500, with estimated out-of-pocket after Medicare of $2,500 to $4,500.
-This is the cheapest private IVF in NSW.
+This is the lower-cost private IVF in NSW.

 3. City Fertility access programme — from $4,000 OOP